 9. Dolmadakia Gialanji

-Where you can get it: Rouga
+Where to get it: Rouga

-Where you can get it: Petousis Restaurant
+Where to get it: Petousis Restaurant

-Where you can get it: Aegli Restaurant
+Where to get it: Aegli Restaurant

 6. Traditional Pies

-Where you can get it: Fyssa Roufa
+Where to get it: Fyssa Roufa

-Where you can get it: Kritsa Restaurant
+Where to get it: Kritsa Restaurant

-4. Spaghetti With Shrimps
+4. Spaghetti With Shrimp

-Where you can get it: Orexi Rustic Cuisine
+Where to get it: Orexi Rustic Cuisine

 3. Loukoumades With Honey

-Where you can get it: Lukumades
+Where to get it: Lukumades

 2. Künefe Peyniri

-Where you can get it: Zoubourlou
+Where to get it: Zoubourlou

-Where you can get it: Hoocut
+Where to get it: Hoocut